Family Nurse Practitioner

 Dr. Anglyn Sasser, Psy.D.

 Dr. Anglyn Sasser has been working as a staff psychologist in Student Health and Counseling since April 2011.
-She is licensed by the California Board of Psychology, PSY 20940.
+Dr. Sasser is licensed by the California Board of Psychology, PSY 20940.
 She has worked in a variety of different mental health settings, including the San Diego LGBT Community Center's Counseling Services and Stanford University's Counseling and Psychological Services, and has often worked as part of a larger patient/client health treatment team.
 Dr. Sasser’s areas of expertise include personal growth, anxiety, depression, women’s issues, first generation college/graduate students, working with the LGBTQIA community, healthy sexuality, and relationship issues.
 She works from an eclectic perspective with great attention paid to empowering and helping her clients identify healthier ways to cope with their problems and make lasting positive changes in their lives.

 Dr. Jeanne M. Zeamba, Psy.D.